omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 FileUtils functions:

-  method: org.w3c.dom.Document readXMLFile(String fileName)
+  org.w3c.dom.Document readXMLFile(String fileName)
-  method: org.w3c.dom.Document readExternalXMLFile(String fileName)
+  org.w3c.dom.Document readExternalXMLFile(String fileName)

 Parses an XML file, and return the Document object of the resulting DOM tree.

-  method: Object readJSONFile(String fileName)
+  Object readJSONFile(String fileName)
-  method: Object readExternalJSONFile(String fileName)
+  Object readExternalJSONFile(String fileName)

 Parses a JSON file.
 The result is a Boolean, Integer, Double, String, List or Map, or any data structure composed of them.
 The JSON syntax is documented at http://json.org; if you want to check whether a particular text file corresponds to the JSON syntax, use http://jsonlint.com.

-  method: String[][] readCSVFile(String fileName, boolean ignoreFirstLine,
+  String[][] readCSVFile(String fileName, boolean ignoreFirstLine,
                          boolean ignoreBlankLines,
                          boolean ignoreCommentLines)
-  method: String[][] readExternalCSVFile(String fileName, boolean ignoreFirstLine,
+  String[][] readExternalCSVFile(String fileName, boolean ignoreFirstLine,
                          boolean ignoreBlankLines,
                          boolean ignoreCommentLines)